Look at this will you. (Go ahead, I’ll wait..)

 (I think Unca Tom’s already got this whole re-issuing old stuff because we have no new ideas thing pretty well nailed, so I won’t go there.)

 I visited the Fairlight factory during a visit to Sydney as a spotty teenager back in 1985.
 I had imagined I’d just rock up to the place and there’d be a shop front and a couple of demo units on display, but it wasn’t quite like that.
 Luckily they took pity on me when I said I’d come from Tasmania to see the CMI, and I got a short but pants-wettingly exciting tour of their demo studio out the back.
 At that time, the CMI was all over just about every record I bought.
 Peter Gabriel IV was one of the earlier ones that I owned and I still love the distinctive, disturbing sound of that record.
-Jean-Michel Jarre’s Zoolook was a fine comeback after what I thought was the somewhat limp Magnetic Fields.
+Jean-Michel Jarre’s Zoolook was a fine comeback after what I thought was a somewhat flaccid Magnetic Fields.
 And of course Ms Bush’s Fairlight album is one of the all time pop classics, as is Songs From The Big Chair.

 Back then in the past it really was the future.